nadurath/bbchatbot/README.md

 # bbchatbot

-## Written by Dawood and Sam for NLP 2k18
+## Written by Dawood Nadurath and Sam Britton for NLP 2k18